kylelangille/acenet-isp/README.md

 This is an independent study project for ACENET's Microcredential in Advanced Computing program.

-This project analyzes reported UFO sightings from 1950 to 2019 in the United States (US).
+This project analyzes reported UFO sightings in the United States (US).
 This analysis will be threefold:

 - Determine the most commonly reported shapes of UFOs (disk, sphere, etc.)
 - Explore the geographical distribution of reported sightings to determine sighting density “hotspots”